Tugberk/python_blog_generator/README.md

 this program is going to work as such:

-generator x.txt
+generator x.txt or x.md

-this is going to give a x.html
+is going to use markdown2

-txt is not plaintext right now, it has its own tags, which are just <p>
+to download markdown2; just go and install it pip install markdown2

-going to try markdown2 again for turkish characters.
+it is going to produce html file from the md file and give us a x.html file.